GSA/data-strategy/.github/CONTRIBUTING.md

 If you are having trouble, consider using one of the two other platforms available for contributing your comments to this effort:

-* **Federal Register:** You may submit comments via our companion [Cross-Agency Priority Goal: Leveraging Data as a Strategic Asset Request for Comments Phase 2  (RFC)](https://www.federalregister.gov/documents/2018/06/27/2018-13768/cross-agency-priority-goal-leveraging-data-as-strategic-asset) on FederalRegister.gov.
+* **Federal Register:** You may submit comments via our companion [Cross-Agency Priority Goal: Leveraging Data as a Strategic Asset Request for Comments Phase 2  (RFC)](https://www.regulations.gov/document?D=USBC-2018-0017-0001).
 * **Web form:** You may [submit comments](https://strategy.data.gov/practices#we-welcome-your-input-to-the-federal-data-strategy-practices) on the [Practices](https://strategy.data.gov/practices) page of the website.
 Please submit your comment once using your preferred feedback platform.